immuta/node-libhdfs3/README.md

-    "kerbTicketCachePath": "",  // Optional kerberos ticket cache path "port": 8020,  // Optional namenode port if not included with nameNode property "userName": "", // Optional username to use when connecting "extra": {
+    "kerbTicketCachePath": "",  // Optional kerberos ticket cache path "port": 8020,  // Optional namenode port if not included with nameNode property "userName": "", // Optional username to use when connecting "effectiveUser": "", // Optional effective user to execute actions as "extra": {
         // Extra can contain any additional configuration paramaters that will be
         // set in the config object prior to connecting